What is Footfall? Understanding Its Importance and Measurement Methods

 Advanced Digital Solutions

 • Video analytics: AI-powered cameras that automatically count and analyze visitor behavior.
 Video counting is considered one of the most accurate methods to measure footfall.
+The most accurate systems use video counting connected to CCTV to detect and record footfall.
+Video analytics can run on a dedicated system or directly on the camera.

 • WiFi tracking: Systems that detect mobile devices to track visitor patterns.
 Wi-Fi tracking measures footfall by tracking smartphones anonymously as they enter a venue or connect to Wi-Fi.
+WiFi and mobile tracking methods can also provide insights into customer patterns and dwell times.

 • Bluetooth beacons: Technology that interacts with smartphones to gather detailed visitor data.
 Bluetooth beacons track customers with Bluetooth-enabled devices to measure footfall.